TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/F_Arrays.md

 See "Array Methods" file for more detailed information on array methods.

+## Declaring / Constructing / Assigning an Array

+Two ways:

+`const arrayName = [element1, element2,...]`

+`const arrayName = new Array(element1, element,...)`

+The literal syntax is by far the most common way compared to the use of the Array constructor function.

+Individual elements/values in `const` declared arrays and objects can be changed, but not the entire array/object.
+Only primitive data types are truly immutable with `const` declaration.

+Arrays can contain any type of and mixture of different data types:

+- Primitives
+- Expressions
+- Variables
+- Other arrays
+- Objects
+- etc

 ## .forEach() Method

 The forEach() method loops over an array.
 It takes a single argument and that is a call back function.